 email=attacker%40example.com

 In this example, the attacker has crafted a POST request to the web application’s “/change-email” endpoint.
-The request contains the victim’s email address that the attacker wants to change, as well as the new email address of the attacker.
+The request contains the victim’s email address that the attacker wants to change and the attacker’s new email address.
 The request is sent with the victim’s authenticated session and appears to be a legitimate request from the victim.

 XXE Attack Traffic Sample